selimgokirmak/Koelnmesse-Supported-Events/README.md

 ## 🎯 Supported Website Structure
-This scraper is designed to scrape **only** on exhibitor directory websites that use the same HTML structure as the official Koelnmesse exhibitor search pages.
+This scraper is designed to extract data from exhibitor directories with the same HTML structure as the supported Koelnmesse exhibitor lists.

-### How to identify a supported website:
+### ❓ How to identify a supported website:
 ✅ The page URL usually ends with `/list-of-exhibitors/`.

 ✅ There should be an `Exhibitor Search` option under one of the menus (like in the image).